Brant Sachleben

 OverviewAI-generated summary

-Dr. Brant Sachleben's research focuses on orthopedic surgery, with a particular emphasis on sports medicine and pediatric conditions.
-His work investigates the treatment and prevention of injuries in young athletes, including anterior cruciate ligament (ACL) tears in patients with open and closed growth plates, as well as shoulder and hip injuries.
+Dr. Brant Sachleben's research focuses on orthopedic surgery, particularly in the areas of sports medicine and pediatric orthopedics.
+His work investigates the treatment and prevention of injuries in young athletes, including ACL tears in individuals with open and closed growth plates, shoulder injuries, and hip arthroscopy.
+He also addresses young adult sports injuries and general pediatric orthopedic conditions.

 Research Overview